Reconstructing the metric in group field theory: Simple cosmology example

 As a first consistency check, we apply the above construction to a scenario widely studied in existing GFT literature: the flat Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) spacetime.
 We begin by recalling the classical scenario, which differs from standard cosmological models due to the four massless scalar fields required to construct the relational coordinate system (see also \cite{Jercher:2023nxa} for a discussion of cosmology with massless scalar fields used as coordinates).

-We then take expectation values of the operators \eqref{eq:TABoperatorsNormal} in a highly peaked Gaussian state, which we argue is a good candidate for the physical scenario we wish to consider.
-These can then be compared to the components of the classical current \eqref{jcurrent} and their dynamics.
+We then take expectation values of the operators \eqref{eq:TABoperatorsNormal} in a highly peaked Gaussian state, which, in addition to fulfilling the semiclassicality requirement, will be shown to represent an effective FLRW geometry.
+These expectation values can then be compared to the components of the classical current \eqref{jcurrent} and their dynamics.